How it works

 Our Myopia Treatment Options

-These specially designed contact lenses are designed to be worn at night only, put in right before bed and taken out in the morning.
+Specially designed contact lenses are designed to be worn at night only, put in right before bed, and taken out in the morning.
 Called our KIDS lenses, these custom contact lenses gently and comfortably reshape the front surface of the eye during the night, with an effect that lasts all day.
 These lenses are customized for each child to fit their eye and are designed to help reduce the progression of myopia.
 Parents appreciate that these lenses stay at home, so there is no risk of a child losing them outside the home.
 An added benefit of KIDS lenses is that your child will be able to see without the need for glasses or regular contacts during the day, so they can see clearly in school and for sports and other activities.

 These customized contact lenses are designed to be placed on the eye in the morning and removed each night.
 They have a special optical design to reduce the progression of myopia while providing clear vision during the day.
 This treatment allows children to be free from glasses all day while providing excellent comfort and vision for all their activities.